 💠 But wait!
 Don’t just ask your support people to give you money or bring you food or clean your house.
 Food and money goes away and by next week your house will be messy again.
 You might try asking them to look through this site with you and pick out a few things they can help with.
 Think about it this way: A friend can spend two hours taking you to the doctor one day one time.
 Or a friend can spend two hours helping you apply for a disability transit program, and then you can get rides to the doctor every day for the rest of your life.

 💠 Consider working or consider not working.
 It is possible to get approved for disability while working part time (under $1,170 per month).
-However, it will be more difficult to get approved, and may take longer to get approved.
+However, it may be more difficult to get approved, and may take longer to get approved.
 Just something to consider.
+Learn more: Applying for Disability While Working

 💠 Avoid penalties from your retirement plan.
 If you take an early withdrawal from your retirement plan, look into your plan’s policies on hardship withdrawals.
 It may be possible to avoid early withdrawal fees.
 If you are permanently disabled or have high medical costs, it may also be possible to avoid IRS penalties.